lordcyfer/needs-telework/README.md

 # needs-telework

-For #VersusVirus hackathon I want to do a team of "geeks" and people who know how to write a documentation.
+For #VersusVirus hackathon I want to do a team of "geeks" and people who know how to write documentations.

 After more than 5 years of teleworking I know what is important to have and What is totally un-useful.
-The target of this project to simplify the teleworking for user and IT services
+The target of this project to simplify Teleworking for user and IT services.

 100% Google free</br>
 100% Facebook free</br>